 Award of Excellence: Illustrated Bible Life magazine (Awarding organization: Evangelical Press Association; top award in magazine editing)

 Gold Medallion Finalist: How to Get into the Bible (Awarding organization: Evangelical Christian Publisher’s Association; one of top 5 Bible study books of the year)

 Gold Book Award: Complete Guide to the Bible (Awarding organization: Evangelical Christian Publisher’s Association; sales over half a million)

 Casual English Bible

 Steve’s working on a beta version of an easy-reading Bible paraphrase, the Casual English Bible.
-He has finished Genesis and more than half the New Testament, including Mark, Luke, Acts, and all the letters of Paul.
+He has finished Genesis and the New Testament, including Mark, Luke, Acts, and all the letters of Paul.
 Each book is accompanied by a leader’s guide and an atlas of 3D-style maps.

 • Eyewitness to Crucifixion, 2020